nilamdeka23/GameOfLife/README.md

 ###How does this game differ?
-It is not a zero-player game, as the player has more than the freedom than creating an intial configuration as the player may interact with the game board using touch/tap on any evolution stages and effect the outcome of the next subsequent evolution.
+It is not a zero-player game, as the player has more than the freedom of creating an intial configuration as the player may choose to interact with the game board using touch/tap on any evolution stage and thus affect the outcome of the next subsequent evolution.

 ###What are the evolution rules?